-Family courts usually only modify child custody or child visitation orders when they consider the change to a significant change in circumstances and that the modification would be in the child’s best interests.
+Family courts usually only modify child custody or child visitation orders when they see a significant change in circumstances and believe the modification would be in the child’s best interests.
 In states such as Pennsylvania, child custody can be modified by a mutual agreement or court order.

 All child custody or visitation modification requests must be filed with the same court that handled any previous orders for the children.
 Having the modifications outlined in an enforceable and clear order with a parenting time or visitation schedule can save parents a lot of headaches.

-It’s usually best for you and your children if you stick to working with the courts while arguing for your requested child custody modification.
-Remember that any attempts to keep your child from the other parent could result in very negative legal consequences, including arrest in extreme cases.
+It’s usually best for you and your children if you stick to working with the courts while seeking your requested child custody modification.
+Remember that any attempts to keep your child from the other parent could result in negative legal consequences, including an arrest in extreme cases.

-You may be tempted to save your attorney fees by representing yourself in court.
-Saving money, especially when you have children in the picture, is a good idea in general.
+You may be tempted to save on attorney fees by representing yourself in court.
 But when it comes to presenting your best case for a child custody modification, you may want to reconsider.

 There are many reasons why working with an experienced child custody attorney may help you secure a court decision that is truly in your child’s best interests.
 It is hard to remain objective when the subject is personal.
-Your attorney is able to be objective and will help guide you.
-If your relationship with the other parent has strained to the point where communication is no longer possible, having an objective third-party to act as a go-between is critical.
+Your attorney can be objective and will help guide you.
+If your relationship with the other parent has strained to the point where communication is no longer possible, having an objective third party to act as a go-between is critical.

-An experienced family law attorney will be experienced with the system and likely very knowledgeable of the other attorneys and judged involved.
+An experienced family law attorney knows the system and is likely knowledgeable of the other attorneys and judges involved.
 A reputable family law attorney will serve as your ally in working to secure a child custody modification that makes the most sense for your family and the needs of your children.